On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Several terminologies and the proof of Theorem

-By composing the local fold map into the (interior of the) disc $\{x \in {\mathbb{R}}^2 \mid ||x|| \leq r\}$ with this height function, we obtain a local function such that the Reeb space is homeomorphic to $[0,1)$, each point in the interior of the image is a regular value and the preimage is a closed, connected and orientable surface of genus $k$.
-For this, note that for the fold map into the plane (disc), the preimage of $\{x \in {\mathbb{R}}^2 \mid ||x||=t\}$ is a closed, connected and orientable surface of genus $k$.
-The resulting local function is a submersion at each point which is not singular and around each singular point, it is represented as a composition of either of the following two maps into the plane with a height function of an open $2$-dimensional disc. \begin{enumerate} \item (Around a point which is not a singular point of the map into the plane.)\\ A submersion into the plane or a map into the plane with no singular point. \item (Around a singular point of the map into the plane.)\\ A fold map into the plane such that the restriction map obtained by the restriction to the singular set is as explained in the last part of the last property of the four properties in Theorem \ref{thm:1}. \end{enumerate}
+By composing the local fold map $\tilde{F_p}$ ($\tilde{F_p} {\mid}_{{\tilde{F_p}}^{-1}(\{x \in {\mathbb{R}}^2 \mid ||x|| < r\})}$) on the $3$-dimensional manifold into the (interior of the) disk $\{x \in {\mathbb{R}}^2 \mid ||x|| \leq r\}$ with this height function, we obtain a local function such that the image and the Reeb space is homeomorphic to $[0,1)$.
+Each point in the interior of the image is a regular value since the image of the rank of the differential of the fold map at each singular point is $1$ and the preimage is a closed, connected and orientable surface of genus $k+1$.
+For this, note also that for the fold map into the plane (disk), the preimage of $\{x \in {\mathbb{R}}^2 \mid ||x||=t>0\}$ is a closed, connected and orientable surface of genus $k+1$ and that the image of the differential at each singular point mapped to a point or a singular value different from the origin $0 \in {\mathbb{R}}^2$ is regarded as the unique straight line in the singular value set of the fold map containing the singular value.
+The resulting local function is, at each point in the preimage of $0 \in [0,1)$, represented as a composition of a fold map into the plane with a height function of an open $2$-dimensional disk.